-- (a) performance data by the port State control pursuant to Article 24; - (b) the number of endorsements attesting recognition in relation to certificates of competency, or certificates of proficiency issued in accordance with Regulations V/1-1 and V/1-2 of the STCW Convention, issued by the third country; - (c) the number of maritime education and training institutions accredited by the third country; - (d) the number of seafarers' training and professional development programmes approved by the third country; - (e) the date of the Commission's last assessment of the third country and the number of deficiencies in critical processes identified during that assessment; - (f) any significant change in the maritime training and certification system of the third country; - (g) the overall numbers of seafarers certified by the third country, serving on ships flying the flags of Member States and the level of training and qualifications of those seafarers; - (h) information concerning education and training standards in the third country provided by any concerned authorities or other stakeholders, if available.
+- (d) the number of seafarers' training and professional development programmes approved by the third country; - (e) the date of the Commission's last assessment of the third country and the number of deficiencies in critical processes identified during that assessment; - (f) any significant change in the maritime training and certification system of the third country; - (g) the overall numbers of seafarers certified by the third country, serving on ships flying the flags of Member States and the level of training and qualifications of those seafarers; - (h) information concerning education and training standards in the third country provided by any concerned authorities or other stakeholders, if available.

-In \boxtimes the \boxtimes case of non-compliance \boxtimes by \boxtimes a third country with the requirements of the STCW Convention in accordance with Article 21 of this Directive, the reassessment of that third country shall take priority in relation to the other third countries.
+In the event of non-compliance by a third country with the requirements of the STCW Convention in accordance with Article 21 of this Directive, the reassessment of that third country shall take priority in relation to the other third countries.